Banyo, a residential and industrial suburb, is situated between Nundah Creek and the Kedron Brook floodway, 12 km north-east of central Brisbane.

 It is thought that the name Banyo was an Aboriginal expression describing a rising slope known as Beehive Hill, part of the site chosen for the Pius XII seminary, now the Australian Catholic University (2003) and St Paul's Theological College.

 By the 1920s there were about 400 people in Banyo: some farmers, a few storekeepers and residents who commuted by rail to metropolitan employment.
 A school of arts in St Vincents Street was opened in 1920.
-There was ample space in Banyo in 1942 for the American Army to erect a depot in Earnshaw Road, amounting to 75 buildings including kitchens, mess halls, cinema and infirmary.
+There was ample space in Banyo in 1942 for the American Army to construct a depot in Earnshaw Road, amounting to 75 buildings including kitchens, mess halls, cinema and infirmary.
 In 1945 part of the site with a railway siding was acquired by the Committee of Direction of Fruit Marketing for a cannery, and the Golden Circle factory opened in 1947.
 It has floor space of eight acres and by 1953 processed 32,000 tons of fruit for 2500 growers.
 Known as the Northgate Cannery, it is in Banyo.

 Another part of the US site was transferred to the Australian Army for an Ordnance Depot (1950) and yet another was reserved as a Railways engineering workshop (1958).